 A. It is not necessary to invite the minister with or without spouse to your reception.
 In fact, sometimes

 schedule demands preclude his attendance.
 If you wish to have the minister attend, with or without spouse, please be sure to send an invitation as you would with any guest.
 If possible, he will attend your reception, and if desired, provide a blessing for the meal.

 B. At the reception, it is not appropriate to introduce the minister with the wedding party, include him in your receiving line, or seat him at your head table.
 It is appropriate to call upon him for a blessing following the toast that is normally given by the best man.

-Because we are part of your new relationship, we feel a sense of responsibility to you and for you.
-If you are not already, we extend to you an invitation to become part of our church family, now or in the future.
-We also encourage you to visit our minister should problems or concerns arise at any time in your marriage.
+We are honored to be part of this new relationship.
+Please feel free to contact our church minister regarding any questions or concerns.
+And if you are not already, we extend an invitation for you to become part of our church family.
+We also encourage you to talk with our minister should problems or concerns arise at any time in your marriage.